Skip to main content

 Cost savings:

-• Move from expensive cloud to cheaper alternative
+• Move from an expensive cloud to a cheaper alternative

 Better services: